wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

   impact unless you have custom dialplan that is passing directly the "w" or "W" option to the Dial or Queue application.
 In these cases, you should modify your dialplan to pass the "x" or "X" option instead.
-* The remote directory service available from :ref:`supported phones <official-devices>` is now provided by the new unified directory service, i.e. xivo-dird.
+* The remote directory service available from :ref:`supported phones <supported-devices>` is now provided by the new unified directory service, i.e. xivo-dird.
 Additional upgrade steps are required to get the full benefit of the new directory service; see the :ref:`detailed upgrade notes <upgrade-notes-webi-to-dird>`.